 In the space of three weeks in January, I hiked up Mam Tor in the Peak District.
 The first time it was clear and cold, the second time there were 45 mph winds (this was my Peak District beginner hike haha) and the third time there was snow and ice!

 But just because it’s colder doesn’t mean you can’t get outside and enjoy some beautiful walks in our National Parks.
 Now before I continue, I’m talking about winter walking, not hiking in the mountains – this requires a completely different skill set and more technical equipment.
+You might want to check out my beginner tips for hiking in the snow.

 Here are my five winter walking gear recommendations that won’t break the bank but they will make winter walking more fun (and warm!)